ratboy666/am9511/README.md

 Apple 2 (6502) systems, providing 16 and 32 bit integer and 32 bit floating
 point.

-test.com is a basic test of the emulator (note, only NOP, PUPI and CHS are implemented).
+test.com is a basic test of the emulator (note -- basic functions are implemented, advanced features (SQRT, PWR, SIN, etc) are not yet).
+Beginning test of arithmetic.

 testhw.com is the same as test.com, but runs on the actual chip: